-What I would suggest, if you're committed to shaping your own body, is to get several of your friends to join you.
-By making three or for bodies at a time you can break even.
+What I would suggest?
+If you're committed to shaping your own body, I recommend getting several of your friends to join you.
+By making three or four bodies at a time you can break even.

 Third: Actually this should be first, be safety conscience.
 The tools are dangerous in the hands of the inexperienced.
 The lacquer or whatever finish you are applying and associated chemicals are just as dangerous.
 The damage just doesn't show up for several years.
 The music you will be playing is dangerous too, hell just listen to it.